If you’re looking to make some extra money online, you may be considering signing up for an affiliate marketing program.

 5. Fake Affiliate Program

-Scammers can join high-paying affiliate programs and then create a fake affiliate platform to recruit other people into the program.
+Scammers can pay to join programs that are high-paying and then create a fake affiliate platform to recruit other people into the program.

 They will then recruit people into the program and promise high commissions and easy earnings.